St Mary's Abbey, York: Excavations in the Abbey precinct

 The Yorkshire Museum, built for the Yorkshire Philosophical Society, stands in part of the abbey cloister; parts of the east, south and west cloister walls were temporarily excavated in 1827–29 preparatory to digging the museum's foundations.
 The relationship between the Museum and abbey is historically quite intimate as part of the richly carved chapter house vestibule (c.
 1298–1307) survives incorporated into Tempest Anderson Hall lecture theatre (1911–12).
 These walls and part of the warming house are retained in the Museum as part of the Medieval gallery display.

 Excavations of the chapter house were undertaken in 1912 by the honorary curator of Medieval archaeology, Walter Harvey-Brook who, along with E. Ridsdale Tate designed and developed the Museum of Medieval Architecture on the site.

 Further excavations in the abbey were undertaken in 1952–56 by the then Keeper of the Yorkshire Museum, George Willmot who encountered the pre-Norman and Roman layers beneath the west wing of the nave.

 Excavations in 2014 and 2015 discovered an apse in the south transept, large parts of the wall foundations, and numerous residual small finds dating from the Roman to Modern periods.
 These investigations also encountered fragments of human remains, disturbed from burials somewhere on the site.
 One of the major conclusions of these excavations was the prevalence of in situ archaeological remains at a very shallow depth beneath the modern ground surface; in some cases as little as 7 cm underground.

 Figure of Jesus Christ

 A 13th-century gilt, Limoges enamel figurine depicting Christ (the St Mary's Abbey Figurine) was discovered in the Abbey in 1826, having avoided the dissolution of the monastery in 1539.
 It disappeared soon afterwards, and was thought by some to have been destroyed, only to be discovered in a private art collection in Germany in the 1920s.
-In 2019, the statue was bought by York Museums Trust and put on display in Yorkshire Museum.
+In 2019, the York Museums Trust bought the figurine and displayed it in the Yorkshire Museum.